Westridge School: Faculty and administration

-In addition to the head of school, there are two academic division directors on the administrative team: a director of Upper School and a director of Lower & Middle School.
+In addition to the head of school, there are two academic division directors on the administrative team: a director of Upper School, Dr. Melanie Arias, and a director of Lower & Middle School, Dr. Zanita Kelly.

 Westridge has 75 faculty members, more than half of whom have over ten years of teaching experience.
-Two-thirds of Westridge faculty hold advanced degrees (with 14% holding doctoral degrees).
+Nearly 75% of Westridge faculty hold advanced degrees.

 The college counseling office is staffed by four counselors.

 Uniform

-The primary aspects of the Westridge uniform feature a khaki skirt and solid white, black, gray, or green shirt.
-Upper school students also have the option to wear shirts and sweatshirts from on-campus student organizations.
+The primary aspects of the Westridge uniform feature a khaki skirt and solid white, black, green, or school-sponsored top.
+Upper School students also have the option to wear shirts and sweatshirts from on-campus student organizations.
 The formal uniform includes a white pleated skirt and a white polo shirt embroidered with the Westridge ivy logo.
 The formal uniform is worn several times per year, for Convocation and other special occasions.

 Discovery Week

 Discovery Week is an experiential learning opportunity for Westridge students, taking place the week before spring break.
 This grants students the availability to take their studies outside of the classroom and possibly travel to different parts of the city, state, or even to other countries.

+In Upper School, trips range from day trips exploring different historical, cultural, and artistic themes in Los Angeles and domestic travel, and an array of international trip options that students select based on their interests and curricular focuses.
+Each year there are several outdoor experiences and subject-specific trips, such as a civil rights tour of the south by Upper School choral students who performed and collaborated with local choirs.
+In Middle School, the seventh and eighth graders spend the week together in outdoor, technology-free educational experiences.
 For Lower School, Discover Week combines hands-on creative learning on campus with day trips to local environments related to their projects.
-In Middle School, the seventh and eighth graders spend the week together in outdoor, technology-free educational experiences.
-In Upper School, trips range from day trips exploring different historical, cultural, and artistic themes in Los Angeles and domestic travel, and an array international educational and service trip options that students select based on their interests.